YK7188/YK_Lab/15-Mobile-App-Configuration/README.md

 |Offline grace period|10080 (7days) > Block access (minutes)|
 |Offline grace period|90 (days) > Wipe data (days)|

+> Offline grace period > : Once the configured offline threshold is exceeded, the user must reconnect to the network and reauthenticate.
+If authentication succeeds, the offline grace-period timer is reset.
+If authentication fails, the app performs a blocking / wipe of the user's corporate account and data.
+This does not block / wipe the device or unrelated personal data.

 <br>

 ### Device conditions